Ted Cruz's Political Views

 Ted Cruz Biography

-Texas Senator Ted Cruz is an rising star in conservative politics, winning the 2016 Iowa Caucus and vaulting himself into strong contention for the Republican Presidential nomination in 2016 before ultimately losing the nomination to Donald Trump.
-Cruz is a darling of the Tea Party who defeated sitting Texas Lieutenant Governor David Dewhurst in a huge upset in the Republican primary in 2012, easily winning election to the U.S. Senate that fall.
+Texas Senator Ted Cruz made a name for himself by leading a series of government shutdowns during the Obama administration, ultimately vaulting himself into strong contention for the Republican Presidential nomination in 2016 before losing to humiliating fashion to President Donald Trump.
+Cruz was a darling of the Tea Party who defeated sitting Texas Lieutenant Governor David Dewhurst in a huge upset in the Republican primary in 2012, easily winning election to the U.S. Senate that fall.
 Cruz famously led the GOP's shutdown of the federal government in the fall of 2013, an attempt to win concessions from President Obama and the Democratically controlled Senate that ultimately failed, but which raised Cruz's stature in the eyes of many Tea Party activists and conservative Republicans.
 Given his meteoric rise to the Senate at a relatively young age (Cruz was elected at age 41), many of compared his career arc to that of Barack Obama.
-This hub will take an unbiased look at Senator Cruz's positions on the key issues that will impact the 2016 election - how does he stack up to Jeb Bush, Rand Paul, Ben Carson, Marco Rubio, and other leading Republicans?
+This hub will take an unbiased look at Senator Cruz's positions on the key issues that will impact the 2016 election - how does he stack up to Donald Trump, George W. Bush, Ronald Reagan, Marco Rubio, and other leading Republicans?

 Ted Cruz on the Issues